engmubarak48/predictive_model/README.md

 Train set R2_score for BOSTON data fetched from openML:  0.7353366403676359

 ```
 If you get the above output, then you can easily use the package just like any sklearn package.
-Since, this is a regression model it can only be used for regression data (i.e. univariate & Multivariate regression data).
+Since, this is a regression model it can only be used on regression data (i.e. univariate & Multivariate regression data).

 Use the below script to use the model.